KieranBond/Kieranbond.github.io/about/index.md

 comments: false
 ---

-I am a University of Gloucestershire alumni, who studied Computer Games Programming from 2015 until 2019 - after which, I graduated with a first.
-Originally, I grew up in the nearby city of Bath.
+I am a University of Gloucestershire alumni, who studied Computer Games Programming from 2015 until 2019 and graduated with a First (Honours).

 Across 2017 and 2018, I worked as a member of the Digital team at Squint/Opera as a Developer on a year long placement.
 My time with the company provided me with the opportunity to grow, become more experienced, and expand my skills by working on a variety of projects.
 I worked alongside a great team who pushed me to grow, nurtured my abilities but challenged me always.
 At Squint/Opera most of my work was with the Unity3D engine, which we used in less traditional ways to create a range of different applications for clients.
 In addition to this I assisted in the creation of other systems outside of the engine - often using one or more of C#, Node.js, or Powershell.